 Use combination sprays during the growing season to target both insects and diseases.

-Combination sprays are two different pesticides sold individually, normally an insecticide and a fungicide, mixed into the same sprayer and applied at the same time.
-Like mixing your own general-purpose fruit tree spray, this practice is a way to customize an application and save time.
-Combination spraying is a way to do an all-in-one spray with a single application if your normal procedure is to alternate pesticides.
+Combination sprays are two different pesticides sold individually, normally an insecticide and a fungicide, mixed into the same pump sprayer and applied at the same time.
+This practice is a way to customize an application and save time.

 Not all products are compatible, and some mixtures can be dangerous.
 Read both product labels before mixing to ensure that mixing the two is safe and allowable.